Notoceratops

-Notoceratops (meaning "southern horned face") is a dubious genus of extinct ornithischian dinosaur based on an incomplete, toothless left dentary (now lost) from the Late Cretaceous of Patagonia (in Argentina), probably dating to the Campanian or Maastrichtian.
-It was most likely a ceratopsian and it was found in the Lago Colhué Huapi Formation.
+Notoceratops (meaning "southern horned face") is a dubious genus of extinct ornithischian dinosaur.
+The genus was described based on an incomplete, toothless left dentary (now lost) from the Late Cretaceous of Patagonia (in Argentina), probably dating to the Campanian or Maastrichtian.
+Initially classified as a putative ceratopsian found in the Lago Colhué Huapi Formation, the lost fragmentary holotype precludes confident referral of this taxon within ornithischians, with some researchers suggesting that it belongs to a hadrosaur instead.

 Discovery and naming

 In 1918, palaeontologist Augusto Tapia (1893–1966) discovered the genus holotype.
 He also named the type species, N. bonarellii (originally spelt as Notoceratops Bonarelli), in 1918.
 The generic name is derived from Greek notos, "the south", keras, "horn" and ops, "face".
 The specific name honours Guido Bonarelli (1871-1951), who advised Tapia in his study of the find.
 By present conventions the epithet is spelled bonarellii, thus without a capital B. In many later publications the specific name is misspelled "bonarelli", with a single "i", from the incorrect assumption it would be derived from a Latinised "Bonarell~ius".
 The fossil, found near the Lago Colhué Huapi in Chubut, was eventually described by Friedrich von Huene in 1929, but it has since been lost.